zeroamps/android/README.md

 4. Unzip and run Odin flash tool.
 Then connect with a USB cable your mobile with your PC.
 If you do that for the first time you might have to wait a while because Windows has to install drivers for you mobile.
 After connecting you should see Added!! in log.

    ![Odin device added](https://github.com/chovanj/Android/blob/master/odin-device-added.jpg)

+5. Unzip firmware then click on AP button in Odin and choose md5 file you have unzipped.
+Wait until it's loaded and then clicked on Start button.
+When it's installed your mobile phone is restarted and you sould see PASS! in Odin.